hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 ![signals.py](readme/signalsdotpy.png)
 _signals.py_

-I found I was getting errors when attempting to use newly merged Create Board / Create Image.
+I found I was getting errors when attempting to use the newly merged Create Board / Create Image.
 I had lost migrations during merges: running `python3 manage.py migrate main_app` on a new DB fixed this.

 I then protected User Profile routes: User index restricted to staff only, profile detail views restricted to logged in users only, additionally the edit (and when implemented, delete) views restricted to users whose ID matches the user_id being acted upon.
 Delete User functionality also added.
 At this stage, all major User CRUD operations have been implemented - a major step after a challenging few days!